How I vibe-coded this entire site in a weekend

 § 01 · What we builtA blog built for curious builders, demystifying AI one story at a time

-I wanted a writing home I actually owned.
-But I also didn't want to rebuild the boring scaffolding every time I published — SEO tags, social-share images, RSS feed, sitemap, share buttons, reading-progress bar.
+I wanted a place to publish that wasn't rented.
+Not Substack, not Medium, not someone else's platform where the rules change when the business model does.
+But I also didn't want to wrestle with SEO tags, social-share images, RSS feeds, and sitemaps every time I hit publish.
 So I built a template that handles all of that automatically.
 Every new post inherits the polish for free.

 • A visual editor (Keystatic at /keystatic) when I want forms and drag-drop images.